Language Learning Affiliate Programs: The Honest Guide (2026)

 What language does my audience want to learn?

-• French specifically → Copycat Cafe is built for this (and offers recurring commissions)
+- French or Spanish specifically → Copycat Cafe is built for these (and offers recurring commissions)

 What’s their commitment level?

-• Frustrated with apps, wants to speak French → Copycat Cafe
+- Frustrated with apps, wants to speak French or Spanish → Copycat Cafe

 Do I want one-time or recurring income?